Libbyg/Android-App-Remote-Control-Joystick/README.md

 https://www.youtube.com/watch?v=g2ul0twrpsU

 ## Explanation Of Folders And Main Files Structure
+#### MVVM Architecture
 __*Model*__

 * Communicates with the FlightGear server using telnet protocol.
 * Recieves commands from ViewModel and executes them.
 * The Model sends the commands to FlightGear simulator, and we see the airplane responds to these commands.
 * Commands sending is made by single threadpool.
-(Single threadpool creates single thread to execute all tasks.
-We use it when we've only one kind of a task to execute.)
+* Single threadpool creates an executor that uses single thread worker operating off an unbounded queue (if this single thread terminates due to a failure during execution prior to shutdown, a new one will take its place if needed to execute subsequent tasks.)
+Tasks are guaranteed to execute sequentially, and no more than one task will be active at any given time.

 ![](/app/Images/Model.jpg)